heroku-examples/slack-approval-app/WORKSHOP_GUIDE.md

    ```bash
    heroku addons --app your-app-name
    ```
-   - You should see `heroku-postgresql:mini` listed
+   - You should see `heroku-postgresql:essential-0` listed

 ### Step 13: Add Heroku Managed Inference (Optional but Recommended)